-For many Americans, when they mention Independence Day, they’re talking about when the forefathers signed the Declaration of Independence in 1776.
+For many Americans, when they mention Independence Day, they’re talking about July 4, which commemorates the Declaration of Independence.
 But for African Americans, a different date signifies independence: June 19, 1865.

 The date has been referred to as Freedom Day, Black Independence Day, or most commonly, Juneteenth.

 Wisconsin is one of at least 40 states that observe Juneteenth Day.
-Milwaukee was one of the first cities in the north to celebrate it, and the city’s 48th Annual Juneteenth Day Festival takes place Wednesday on Dr. Martin Luther King Jr. Drive, between Center and Burleigh Streets.
+Milwaukee was one of the first cities in the north to celebrate it; there's been an annual festival for over 40 years.

 Juneteenth came two years after President Abraham Lincoln signed the Emancipation Proclamation, a document that freed slaves in all states that rebelled against the Union.

 Kabria Baumgartner, assistant professor of American studies at the University of New Hampshire at Durham, explains Juneteenth stems from a Union general’s order.